 Complete this statement ONLY if any of the individuals who will be demonstrating the procedure on camera will not be delivering an Introductory Interview Statement.

-: Demonstrating the procedure will be , a from my laboratory.
+Shirong Liu: Demonstrating the procedure will be Fyonn H. Dhang, a Senior Technical Research Assistant from my laboratory.
+He is very experienced in isolating RNAs from fecal specimen.

 INTERVIEW: Author saying the above.